kaiosilveira/design-patterns/adapter/README.md

 The adapter pattern provides us with a way to create alternative interface representations of objects to be used in places where another, possibly incompatible interface is expected.

-**Book definition:** The Adapter Pattern converts the interface of a class into another interface the clients expect.
-Adapter lets class work together that couldn't otherwise because of incompatible interfaces.

 ## Structure

 ```mermaid